 Light Pollution is a captivating collaboration between several partners, including Astrotourism WA.

 Part of Scitech’s Here, There and Everywhere gallery, the Light Pollution exhibit invites visitors to experience how artificial light impacts our night sky and sea turtles.
-It represents a bold collaboration between several partners, including Astrotourism WA, the Department of Biodiversity, Conservation and Attractions (DBCA), and Scitech.
+It represents a bold collaboration between Astrotourism WA, the Department of Biodiversity, Conservation and Attractions (DBCA), and Scitech.

 Light pollution is the unnecessary or poor use of artificial outdoor light.
 It disrupts normal wildlife behaviours, affects the human sleep cycle, and hides our view of the stars.